kicker22004/ECO_LINUX_SERVER_MANAGER/LinuxCheatSheet.md

 adduser/addgroup Command
 The adduser and addgroup commands are used to add a user and group to the system respectively according to the default configuration specified in /etc/adduser.conf file.

-' sudo adduser eco'
+'sudo adduser eco'
 Begins the Add User process

 agetty Command
 agetty is a program which manages physical or virtual terminals and is invoked by init.
 Once it detects a connection, it opens a tty port, asks for a user’s login name and calls up the /bin/login command.
 Agetty is a substitute of Linux getty:

-' agetty -L 9600 ttyS1 vt100'
+'agetty -L 9600 ttyS1 vt100'
 alias Command
 alias is a useful shell built-in command for creating aliases (shortcut) to a Linux command on a system.
 It is helpful for creating new/custom commands from existing Shell/Linux commands (including options):

-' alias home='cd /home/eco/public_html''
+'alias home='cd /home/eco/public_html''
 The above command will create an alias called home for /home/eco/public_html directory, so whenever you type home in the terminal prompt, it will put you in the /home/eco/public_html directory.

 apropos Command
 apropos command is used to search and display a short man page description of a command/program as follows.

-' apropos adduser'
+'apropos adduser'
 apt Command
 apt tool is a relatively new higher-level package manager for Debian/Ubuntu systems:

-' sudo apt update'
+'sudo apt update'
 For more apt usage read: 15 Useful Examples on APT Command

 apt-get Command
 apt-get is a powerful and free front-end package manager for Debian/Ubuntu systems.
 It is used to install new software packages, remove available software packages, upgrade existing software packages as well as upgrade entire operating system.

-' sudo apt-get update'
+'sudo apt-get update'
 For more apt-get usage, read: 25 Useful Commands of APT-GET for Package Management

 aptitude Command
 aptitude is a powerful text-based interface to the Debian GNU/Linux package management system.
 Like apt-get and apt; it can be used to install, remove or upgrade software packages on a system.

-' sudo aptitude update'
+'sudo aptitude update'
 For more usage on aptitude, read: Learn Debian Package Management with Aptitude Command

 arch Command
 arch is a simple command for displaying machine architecture or hardware name (similar to uname -m):

-' arch'
+'arch'
 arp Command
 ARP (Address Resolution Protocol) is a protocol that maps IP network addresses of a network neighbor with the hardware (MAC) addresses in an IPv4 network.

-' sudo arp-scan --interface=enp2s0 --localnet '
+'sudo arp-scan --interface=enp2s0 --localnet '
 at Command
 at command is used to schedule tasks to run in a future time.
 It’s an alternative to cron and anacron, however, it runs a task once at a given future time without editing any config files:

 For example, to shutdown the system at 23:55 today, run:

-' sudo echo "shutdown -h now" | at -m 23:55' atq Command atq command is used to view jobs in at command queue:
+'sudo echo "shutdown -h now" | at -m 23:55' atq Command atq command is used to view jobs in at command queue:

-' atq'
+'atq'
 atrm Command
 atrm command is used to remove/deletes jobs (identified by their job number) from at command queue:

-' atrm 2'
+'atrm 2'
 For more usage about at command, read: How to Use ‘at’ Command to Schedule a Task in Linux

 awk Command
 Awk is a powerful programming language created for text processing and generally used as a data extraction and reporting tool.

-' awk '//{print}'/etc/hosts'
+'awk '//{print}'/etc/hosts'
 For more Awk concepts (basic and advance) with simple and easy-to-understand, we’ve created a book that contains 13 chapters with a total of 41 pages, which covers all Awk basic and advance usage with practical examples: Awk Getting Started Guide for Beginners

 batch Command